varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 Y2K (Year 2000 bug) cost companies billions in preventive software updates.
+> 💡 The software industry changes faster than almost any other profession.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: